MERNCraft/Nail-It/docs/md/08-What-is-the-Console.md

 ## Objects and methods

 `console` is a _global object_.
-This means that you can use it anywhere (globally), and that it can have `methods` and `properties`.
+The word “object” has a special meaning in programming.
+An object can have methods and properties.
 As you will see, JavaScript is built with objects.
+And because it is global, console can be used anywhere in your project.

 A method is something an object can do.
 A property is something it has.
 It doesn't have to have any methods or properties.
 If you think of a method like a human being: